yuvalmGS/gigaspaces-wiki-jekyll/xap97/clustered-vs-non-clustered-proxies.markdown

 GigaSpace gigaSpace = new GigaSpaceConfigurer(space).clustered(true).gigaSpace();
 {%endhighlight%}

-An example of a Remoting Service with a clustered and non-clustered proxy:
+An example of a Remoting Service with a clustered and non-clustred proxy:
 {%highlight java%}
 @RemotingService
 public class MyService implements ClusterInfoAware, IMyService{